RAP for Statistics

 Once you’ve assessed your publication, have a look through our guidance below to narrow down how you can get started with improving those parts of your process.

 The Statistics Development Team invites teams to take part in our partnership programme to develop their skills and implement RAP principles to a relevant project.
+Partnership programmes can offer additional resource and dedicated support to your team to implement specific RAP principles.
 Visit our page on getting started with the partnership programme for more details.

-See the ADA guidance on statistics publications to see how migrating to ADA and Databricks will affect your statistics publication pipelines.
+Teams can use data held on the Databricks platform to implement RAP principles like version control, automated QA and automated pipelines.
+If you have an existing pipeline, please see the ADA guidance on statistics publications to see how migrating to ADA and Databricks will affect your work.

 Preparing data

-The first place to start for your teams RAP is to store the raw data you use to create underlying data in a Microsoft SQL Server database.
-This is similar to a Sharepoint area or a shared folder, but it’s a dedicated data storage area which allows multiple users to use the same file at once, and for you to run code against the data in one place.
+Your team should store the raw data you use to create underlying data in a Microsoft SQL Server database or in the Databricks platform.
+These are similar to a Sharepoint area or a shared folder, but offer dedicated data storage areas and allow multiple users to use the same file at once.
+This means that you can also run code against a single source of data, further reducing the risk of error.

 All source data stored in a database